 - Muscle weakness

-If you believe you could be susceptible to any of the aforementioned facet disease causes, and you are experiencing facet disease symptoms, contact your doctor or other healthcare provider.
-Through diagnosis, x-rays or an MRI, he or she will be able to determine whether your pain is related to facet disease.
-Your doctor can also prescribe a treatment plan.
+If you believe you are susceptible to any of the aforementioned facet disease causes and you are experiencing facet disease symptoms, contact your physician or other health care provider.
+Through diagnosis, X-rays or an MRI, he or she can determine whether your pain is related to facet disease and prescribe a treatment plan.
 To learn more about treatment options, visit our facet disease treatments page.